-SDN believes that protecting the privacy of the people we work with also acts a s powerful tool in the creation of healthy relationships.
+SDN believes that protecting the privacy of the people we work with also acts as a powerful tool in the creation of healthy relationships.

 In order to deliver services to children and families, SDN needs to collect and hold personal information about individuals.
 In doing this, we are committed to protecting the privacy of those individuals, and recognise that doing so is a legal requirement arising from privacy legislation.